anijs/anijs.wiki.repository/Main-helpers.md

-More helpers functions:
+More helper functions
 ===================================

-##How use the main helpers?
+##Which other helpers you can use for modifying html elements?

 * _[remove](#remove)_
 * _[clone](#clone)_